1315 Effort Reporting: Certifying Eﬀort on Sponsored Projects

 Once certification of effort has been completed, only in certain rare circumstances will subsequent salary adjustments be permitted.
 Refer to Procedure 1305 PR.02 Cost Transfers Involving Sponsored Projects.

 Failure to follow the provisions of this effort reporting policy may subject the individuals and departments responsible for the violation(s) to administrative and/or disciplinary actions in accordance with University disciplinary procedures and the judgment of management.
 Specifically, and without limitation,

-- If effort reports are not completed and returned in a timely manner, salary costs associated with uncertified grant activity may be removed and charged to a departmental account.
+1. If ECSs are not completed and returned in a timely manner, salary costs associated with uncertified grant activity may be removed and charged to a departmental account.

-- Certification of effort reports that are known to be materially inaccurate may expose the individual who completed the reports to personal disciplinary action.
+3. Certification of effort statements that are known to be materially inaccurate may expose the individual who completed the reports to personal disciplinary action.

 - Responsible for understanding the principles of accurate effort reporting.